Solidarietas/TGM/README.md

 ## Developer Tips

 1. We use [Lombok](https://projectlombok.org/).
-Make sure you have the Lombok plugin installed on your preferred IDE.
+Installing the Lombok plugin in your preferred IDE is optional, as it is included in the gradle dependencies but may provide a slightly better development experience.

 ## Documentation

 This plugin takes advantage of a ``map.json`` required by every map to configure the gamemode and to document the coordinates needed by the gamemode to function.
-To learn more about the available gamemodes in the plugin, how to configure a map.json, and what features are currently offered through this file, we recommend checking out our Documentation repository located [here](https://github.com/Warzone/Docs).
+To learn more about the available gamemodes in the plugin, how to configure a map.json, and what features are currently offered through this file, we recommend checking out the Documentation repository located [here](https://github.com/Warzone/Docs) or view them online at https://docs.warz.one/#/.
 If you need any additional examples on how to format the JSON's, consider checking out our Maps repository as well located [here](https://github.com/pvparcade/Maps).